 - Problems with antivirus

-Screenshots and keystrokes recording can capture confidential information such as banking details, private passwords, personal email messages, sensitive screen content, and even deleted information.
-And no matter how good the masking algorithms are, you will never be able to hide all sensitive data obtained by the screenshots recording.
+Screenshots and keystroke recordings can capture confidential banking details, passwords, personal emails, sensitive screen content, and even deleted information.
+And no matter how good the masking algorithms are, you will never be able to hide all sensitive data obtained from the recording.

-This type of monitoring has the potential to infringe privacy, break trust and morale in the workplace.
+This type of monitoring can infringe on privacy and affect morale in the workplace.

-Software that records keystrokes or screenshots can jeopardize data security since it allows unauthorized people to obtain login data such as passwords, which can be used to access even more private data.
+Software that records keystrokes or screenshots can compromise data security by allowing unauthorized persons to obtain login data such as passwords, which can be used to access even more private data.

-Monitoring software with functionalities such as screenshots capturing and keystrokes recording is not compliant with the HIPAA environment because it deals with protected health information.
+Monitoring software with features such as screenshot capture and keystroke recording is not exactly HIPPA compliant monitoring software because HIPAA deals with protected health information.

-Any keystroke or screenshots monitoring device or software can be extensively used with malicious or criminal intent, especially in an environment that is not safe.
+Any keystroke or screenshots monitoring device or software can be extensively used with malicious or criminal intent, especially in an unsafe environment.

-Antivirus software does it’s best to recognize and block malicious software on a computer.
-Keystrokes and screenshots features might come in conflict with an antivirus, so the monitoring software will be prevented from operating.
+Antivirus software does its best to detect and block malicious software on a computer.
+Keystrokes and screenshots features might interfere with an antivirus, preventing the monitoring software from operating properly.

-As you can already tell, these features may be considered too invasive, and the aftermath of such monitoring is potential data breaches and legal risks.
+As you can already tell, these features may be considered too invasive, and the aftermath of such monitoring are potential data breaches and legal risks.

-If this is not what you want for your business, we would suggest implementing monitoring software void of “invasive” features unless your line of work requires screenshots and keystrokes for investigative purposes.
+If this is not what you want for your business, we recommend implementing monitoring software void of “invasive” features unless your line of work requires recording screenshots and keystrokes for investigative purposes.